Pregnant mum at doctors appointment

 Learn about the essential vaccinations during pregnancy, their benefits for both mother and baby, and key guidelines to ensure a healthy start to motherhood.

-During pregnancy, your healthcare provider will recommend you have a selection of vaccinations to protect you and your baby from viruses such as flu, COVID19, or whooping cough.
-Some of these vaccines are seasonal, such as the flu vaccine, and may only be available during the autumn and winter period.
-However, all pregnant women are recommended to have the whooping cough vaccine and the RSV vaccine, both of which are designed to pass protection to the baby in utero and will be offered at specific stages during your pregnancy - more on that below.
+During pregnancy, it’s important to take steps to protect both your health and your baby’s.
+One way to do this is through recommended vaccinations, which help guard against viruses such as flu, and whooping cough.
+Some vaccines, like the flu jab, are seasonal and may only be available in autumn and winter.
+However, all pregnant women are advised to have the whooping cough vaccine and the RSV vaccine.
+These are designed to pass protection to your baby while they’re still in the womb and will be offered at specific stages during your pregnancy – more on that below.

 Vaccines help protect both the mother and the baby.
 During pregnancy, your immune system is weakened and infections such as flu that would not normally be dangerous can have a more severe impact.
 While vaccinations won’t always prevent you catching an illness, they do help reduce the symptoms so that you can recover more quickly and without serious side-effects.
 Vaccinations given during pregnancy also help give your baby some protection until they can start having their immunisations from 8 weeks old.